dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 Sketching the graphs of more general polynomials is more diﬃcult.
 Even ﬁndf(x) = x3  (−∞, b) ing the x-intercepts is often impossible unless the polynomial is mirror very simple. (y = x) −1 (−∞, b] There is one aspect of the graph that is fairly straightforward, f which (x) is = 3 x what √ (−∞, ∞) happens at the far left and right sides of the graph.
 This is determined by y = h(x) y = h −1 (x) { x : a < x < b } the so-called leading coe ﬃ cient, which is the coeﬃcient of the highest-degree 1)2  { x : a ≤ x ≤ b } term.
 This is basically the number a n deﬁned above.
 For example, y = (x in − our { x : a < x ≤ b } polynomial f(x) = 5x 4 − 4x 3 + 10 from above, the leading coeﬃcient is 5. −1 In x { x : a ≤ x < b } fact, it only matters whether the leading coeﬃcient is positive or negative.
 It Same height { x : x ≥ a } also matters whether the degree of the polynomial is odd or even; so there are { x : x > a } four possibilities for what the edges of the graph can look like:

-The wiggles in the center of these diagrams aren't relevant—they depend on the other terms of the polynomial.
+The wiggles in the center of these diagrams aren't relevant — they depend on the other terms of the polynomial.
 The diagram is just supposed to show what the graphs look like near the left and right edges.
 In this sense, the graph of our polynomial f(x) = 5x 4 − 4x 3 + 10 looks like the leftmost picture above, since n = 4 is even and a n = 5 is positive.

 Let's spend a little time on degree 2 polynomials, which are called quadratics.
 Instead of writing p(x) = a 2 x 2 +a 1 x+a 0, it's easier to write the coeﬃcients as a, b, and c, so we have p(x) = ax 2 + bx + c.
 Quadratics have two, one, or zero (real) roots, depending on the sign of the discriminant.
 The discriminant, which is often written as ∆, is given by ∆ = b 2 − 4ac.
 There are three possibilities.
 If ∆ > 0, then there are two roots; if ∆ = 0, there is one root, which is called a double root; and if ∆ < 0, then there are no roots.
 In the ﬁrst two cases, the roots are given by